 What are the requirements to be part of World Milk Day?

 World Milk Day can take the shape of any event organized by anyone in the world as long as it follows the following requirements:

 - Feature the dairy sector or dairy products (on the menu, on the program).

 - Dairy has to be on the menu or be featured in your event/creation (any type of dairy product, any type of meal, any type of cuisine, any type of catering)

 - Share information about the event/happening/creation with the World Milk Day campaign: livestream video, recorded film, photos by using #WorldMilkDay in your posts or emailing us directly with the material.

 How can I share my World Milk Day event with the rest of the world?

 We want World Milk Day to be known around the world and for people to see the creativity of World Milk Day organizers by having access to live and recorded images of all the events taking place around the world.
 World Milk Day will build in particular on social media to make sure that all events are shared widely and sometimes live or with little delay.

 When designing your event, you should consider the following options:

-- Capturing images of my event any visual material that can be shared in social media will be of great use.
-Take pictures, post them on social media with #WorldMilkDay and email them to us after the event
+- Capturing images of your event: any visual material that can be shared in social media will be of great use.
+Take pictures, post them on social media with #WorldMilkDay & #EnjoyDairy and email them to us after the event

-- Telling about your event you can write a blog post before and after the event telling about why you are involved in celebrating World Milk Day in 2018.
+- Writing about your event: you can write a blog post before and after the event explaining why you are involved in celebrating World Milk Day.

-- Recording parts of my event any type of video content (edited and non-edited) showing what your event looks like can be sent to us to be uploaded on social media platforms to be shared with us (#WorldMilkDay on Facebook, YouTube, Instagram)
+- Recording parts of my event: any type of video content (edited and non-edited) showing what your event looks like can be sent to us to be uploaded on social media platforms to be shared with us (#WorldMilkDay & #EnjoyDairy on Facebook, YouTube, Instagram, Twitter)

-It is very important that you take in consideration any Intellectual Property Rights:
+It is very important that you take into consideration any Intellectual Property Rights: